magnofilipe/go8-replication-tool/README.md

 ## Dataset & Reproducibility

-This repository contains the full source code and detailed instructions needed to reproduce the results presented in our paper.
+This repository contains the full source code and detailed instructions needed to reproduce the results presented in paper.

 The PIPr dataset used in our experiments and a permanent archive of code is hosted on Zenodo: TO-DO.